rajarshimaitra/rust-nostr/README.md

 - [ ] Define `nostr-API`
 - [ ] Implement `nostr-API` in `nostr-cli`
 - [ ] Add Bitcoin support with `BDK`

+I am maintaining a work diary for both myself and other collaborators to see what I am working on.
+Diary link [here](https://gist.github.com/rajarshimaitra/3e546f17f0d812db6d2e3ae6e0eea1bc#file-rust-nostr-diary-md)